Accessibility FAQ: The following will hopefully answer any questions you may have about how 100 Hitchcock caters for people with disabilities.

 Question: Is the floor in the accommodation carpet or floorboards?
-Wheelchairs are hard to move on carpet.

 Answer: Polished concrete in the main living area, firm carpet in bedrooms and second living area and tiled bathrooms.
 Designed for wheelchairs to manoeuvre comfortably.

 Question: Is the house open plan and can a person in a wheelchair move from one room to another easily?

 Answer: Yes anyone in a wheelchair has full access to the entire house.
 The layout is designed for visually impaired or wheelchair use.

 Question: What height is the dining table and can the person’s wheelchair fit underneath the table?